sravanijonna532/Flavour-Fusion-Ai-Driven-Recipe-Blogging/README.md

 What is "Flavour Fusion"?

-In this context, flavor fusion is the art of merging elements from different culinary traditions into a single dish, such as Korean fried chicken tacos or butter chicken lasagna.
+Flavor fusion is the art of merging elements from different culinary traditions into a single dish, such as Korean fried chicken tacos or butter chicken lasagna.
 It aims to create novel taste profiles by combining, for example, Eastern spices with Western techniques.

  The AI-Driven Approach to Blogging